Meriden, Connecticut: WWII–1970s

 In 1939, Edwin Howard Armstrong, a network radio pioneer who invented FM radio, used West Peak in 1939 for the location of one of the first FM radio broadcasts.
 His original 70 ft radio mast still stands on the peak.
 Currently West Peak is home to six FM broadcast stations, including WNPR, WWYZ, WKSS, WDRC-FM, WMRQ-FM and WHCN.

-During World War II, factories in Meriden worked three shifts (24 hours/day).
+During World War II, factories in Meriden worked round-the-clock in three shifts.
 On March 8, 1944, the War Manpower Commission gave Meriden the designation as "National Ideal War Community", and Jimmy Durante and Glenn Miller entertained those at the ceremony.

 In addition to manufacturers that continued operations after World War II, starting in the later 1940s, the Miller Company, Burton Tremaine, Sr. and Emily Hall Tremaine firmly put Meriden on the international, 20th century art/design map.
-In December 1947, Meriden became known once again as a site of design innovation, now with Modern art, via the Miller Company Collection of Abstract Art and the organization of a Painting toward architecture exhibition which opened at Hartford's Wadsworth Atheneum and later travelled to venues in 27 venues across the United States (1947–52).
+In December 1947, Meriden became known once again as a site of design innovation, then with Modern art, via the Miller Company Collection of Abstract Art and the organization of a Painting toward architecture exhibition which opened at Hartford's Wadsworth Atheneum and later travelled to venues in 27 venues across the United States (1947–52).
 Substantial national media coverage reported on the exhibition.
 Painting toward architecture is considered one of the important art-design-architecture crossover exhibitions of the 20th century, tabling European influences for usage in the Post-World War II United States.
 In the 1950s, the Miller Company Collection of Abstract Art was privatized to "Mr & Mrs Burton Tremaine, Meriden, CT" and numerous artworks were lent to hundreds of exhibitions nationally and internationally into the 1970s with this designation.

 Black-and-white Modernist facade of the Miller Company addition, designed by Philip Johnson, built in 1965.

 In 1965, the Miller Company addition on Center Street was completed.
 The black-and-white Modernist facade was designed by influential American architect Philip Johnson.

 On April 27, 1976, Jimmy Carter campaigned at city hall and the Latin American Society for the nomination of the Democratic Party for President of the United States.

 1980s–present

 In 1981, the Ku Klux Klan was present in Meriden, holding various rallies in the first half of the year.
-At these rallies, Connecticut State Police would protect the KKK from anti-KKK protestors.
-At a March 21, 1981, rally, where the KKK was showing support for a police officer who killed a Black person, protestors threw rocks at the KKK.
+At a March 21, 1981, rally, where the KKK was showing support for a police officer who killed a Black person, protestors threw rocks at the KKK, spurring the Connecticut State Police to protect the Klan from anti-Klan protestors.
 Two protesters were injured.

 In 1987, the Emily Hall Tremaine Foundation was founded by the noted art collector that partly worked in Meriden, before her death, with three focus areas: learning disabilities, the arts, and the environment.
 The offices were located in downtown Meriden.
 In c.
 2010, the foundation offices were relocated to New Haven, near Yale University.

 The Franciscan Sisters of the Eucharist have their mother house in Meriden, as do the Franciscan Brothers of the Eucharist.
 The headquarters of Eastern Mountain Sports is located in Meriden.